What is the UN Biodiversity Lab?

 Yes!
 The UN Biodiversity Lab is for anyone who is interested in learning more about mapping and sustainable development.
 Anyone is welcome to create an account and access our global datasets.
 In addition to a host of open data layers, the platform includes some data layers from third party organisations which may be subject to use restrictions.

 I am a policymaker.
-How can I access my sandbox?
+How can I access my project?

 Why do I need to log-in or create an account?

 Creating an account gives you greater access to the data and analysis features.
-This includes: a personal data sandbox, the ability to upload and publish data, and the ability to create customized views and dashboards with your data.
-For policymakers who are developing their Sixth National Reports to the Convention on Biodiversity, registering with MapX is the only way to access their national sandbox.
-If this applies to you, contact us here: firstname.lastname@example.org.
+This includes the ability to upload and publish data and the ability to create customized views and dashboards with your data.
+For policymakers who are developing their Sixth National Reports to the Convention on Biodiversity, registering with MapX is the only way to access their national project.
+If this applies to you, contact us here: email@example.com.

 How do I create an account?